adobe/helix-simulator/CONTRIBUTING.md

 # Release Management

 The project's committers will release to the [Adobe organization on npmjs.org](https://www.npmjs.com/org/adobe).
-Please contact the [Adobe Open Source Advisory Board](https://git.corp.adobe.com/OpenSourceAdvisoryBoard/discuss/issues) to get access to the npmjs organization.
+Please contact the [Adobe Open Source Advisory Board](mailto:grp-opensourceoffice@adobe.com), or join us on corporate slack under #guild-opensource, to get access to the npmjs organization.
 Then, you can release using:

 ### Versioning